luanorlandi/Swift-Space-Battle/README.md

 # Swift Space Battle

-This is a game developed for mobile, browser and desktops.
+This is a game developed for mobile, browser and desktop.

 Check the [releases](https://github.com/luanorlandi/Swift-Space-Battle/releases) tab and the [html host](https://luanorlandi.github.io/Swift-Space-Battle/) here to play it.